FabianSieper/StepOrDie/README.md

 - Multiplayer - join a session based on a session id
 - Store game state in a database
 - a search to search for already loaded games based on ids
+- fail if the pageid is already set so that the user can choose in the frontend if they want to overwrite or load the game state